 Juvenile courts in the state of Arizona have a great deal of discretion when it comes to trying and sentencing juvenile offenders.
 However, securing alternative punishments and avoiding detention often requires a persuasive argument and a strong defense.

-When your child is facing a serious juvenile offense, you deserve a criminal defense attorney in Phoenix who can fight for your child’s freedom and seek the best possible case results.
+When your child is facing a serious juvenile offense, you deserve one of our criminal defense lawyers in Phoenix who can fight for your child’s freedom and seek the best possible case results.

 Craig Orent, founding attorney of Orent Law Offices, is a Top 100 Trial Lawyer and a Certified Criminal Law Specialist.
 He will put his three decades of experience and reputation to work to defend your child.